swatimoluguri/little-lemon/README.md

-Hi, I am Swati and this is my capstone project for Meta Front End Development certification.
+Hi, I am Swati and this is my capstone project.